 - Cafes and restaurants with contact tracing in place

 - GP clinics

 - Universities and TAFEs, although many have resorted to online lectures

-A number of national and state parks will also be re-opening in the coming weeks.
+A number of national and state parks are also in the process of re-opening.

 What are the fines if you don’t follow the rules?

 Victoria Police has been given the power to issue on the spot fines of up to $1,652 for individuals and up to $9,913 for businesses who refuse or fail to comply with the Chief Health Officer’s and Deputy Chief Health Officer’s emergency directions or public health risk directions.